Arraiz/ASI-chainsaw/README.md

 # ASI-chainsaw
-Simple Bash Comands For Automatize Some Tasks\n to compile
+##Simple Bash Comands For Automatize Some Tasks
+to compile
  #cc main.c -o main
  to execute